peter-murray/node-hue-api/README.md

 In the version 4.x releases of this library all backwards compatibility to the much older Q promise and callback functionality was removed (as was indicated in the 3.x documentation).

-What was provided in the 3.x versions of this library to provide some backward comaptibility has now been moved into another library [node-hue-api-v2-shim](https://github.com/peter-murray/node-hue-api-v2-shim).
+What was provided in the 3.x versions of this library to provide some backward compatibility has now been moved into another library [node-hue-api-v2-shim](https://github.com/peter-murray/node-hue-api-v2-shim).

 _The `node-hue-api-v2-shim` is only provided to allow you to continue to use the older v2 API functionality in code you